Evolution, Life and Why Our Brains

 As I mentioned in the chapter on basic brain anatomy, our brains – the current 21st century homo sapien brain – didn't just pop out of the oven as is; there were million and millions of years of “R&D” that went into them.
 The human brain just happens to be the current (1) pinnacle of that evolutionary development.

-Brains at their essence are two things; they are a) collections of neurons and wiring and b) those collections of neurons process sensory information from a given organisms' environment and produce reactions that will guide it through that environment and procreate.
+I am aware that that this is overly simplistic but for our purpose today we're going to think of brains at their essence in two elementary ways; they are a) collections of neurons and the connecting wiring between the neurons and b) those collections of neurons process sensory information from a given organisms' environment and produce reactions, behaviours and strategies that will guide it through that environment and procreate.
 To give a few examples at the lower end of the scale, we have fruit flies, bees and worms.
 Yes, these simple life forms have “brains”; that is, a collections of neurons that guide them through their simple (and generally very brief) lives and all of which are used by neuroscientists as research subjects in order to gain understanding of neuronal circuitry in general and even human neuronal circuitry (if you're so interested, check out this post on The Remarkable Bee Brain).

-Somewhat higher up we have lizards, frogs and so on (now we're getting closer to what our brains look like).
+Somewhat higher up from there we have lizards, frogs and so on (now we're getting closer to what our brains look like).
 A little higher up yet we have birds.
 Higher yet we have mammals.
 (2) Primate species are high up on the mammal range.
 And at the top we have the human brain.
-(3) While all these examples of brains vary greatly in sophistication, design and purpose (and by “design” I am not talking about “intelligent design” - IE: the belief of many that some sort of higher being had a hand in the design of life), they are at their essence collections of neurons that process information in order to guide their host through its given environment.
+(3) While all these examples of brains vary greatly in sophistication, design and purpose (and by “design” I am not talking about “intelligent design” - IE: the belief of many that some sort of higher being had a hand in the design of life but the evolutionary process), they are at their essence collections of neurons that process information in order to guide their host through its given environment.

 Which paints a rather less glamorous and romantic picture of the human brain than what we people are used to thinking of ourselves, but there you go.
-But for our purpose in understanding what goes wrong when we experience mental health difficulties, it's important to remember what our brains essentially are and what their core purpose is.
-While our brains are vastly more complicated, they still basically perform the same function of that of all organisms' brains – to interpret sensory data around us and create reactions to that data and thus guide us through and (hopefully) adapt to our given environments (which bears repeating because I do regard this as essential in understanding ourselves).
-The human brain has of course some unique additional "equipment" - such as much more advanced language functions, greatly superior predictive functions and vastly greater states of consciousness not to mention some very key macro and micro anatomical differences - that allows human brains to do much more with that sensory data than any other species on earth (or at least at this point of Earth's history).
+However, for our purpose in understanding what goes wrong when we experience mental health difficulties, it's important to remember what our brains essentially are and what their core purpose is.
+While our brains are vastly more complicated, they still basically perform the same function of that of all organisms' brains – to interpret sensory data around us and create reactions to that data along with behaviours and life strategies thus guiding us through and (hopefully) adapting to our given environments in an at least somewhat successful manner (which bears repeating because I do regard this as essential in understanding ourselves).
+The human brain has of course some unique additional "equipment" - such as much more advanced language abilities, greatly superior predictive functions and vastly greater states of consciousness not to mention some very key macro and micro anatomical differences - that allow human brains to do much more with that sensory data than any other species on earth (or at least at this point of Earth's history).